mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 of how even frontier LLM models operate, embedded deeply from being trained on terabytes of untyped Python and React slop.

-So, I've been gathering a list of what I call "constraint-evading behavior": when the requirements and constraints are explicitly and unambiguously stated, but LLM nature _desperately_ tries to circumvent them because they cannot keep up a sustained fight against their deepest base impulses.
+So, I've been gathering a list of what I call **constraint-evading behavior**: when the requirements and constraints are explicitly and unambiguously stated, but LLM nature _desperately_ tries to circumvent them because they cannot keep up a sustained fight against their deepest base impulses.